Paramedicine Board of Australia - How to apply for registration

 You need to be qualified and suitable for registration.
 There are different ways to demonstrate your qualifications.
 For example, you may need to request a transcript or employment documents from relevant institutions.

-3. Create an account and apply online
+3. Set up your portal and apply online

 4. Upload the required documents and make payment